daila10/Daila-s_Portfolio/README.md

 # Daila's Portfolio

-This repository contains a collection of my projects, each showcasing a different aspect of my skills and expertise.
+This repository contains a collection of my projects, each showcasing a different aspect of my skills and expertise. [still under development]

 Contact Information:
 - Email: dailaalexandre1@gmail.com